5 tips to stay safe this Memorial Day

-- Use extra caution around water.
-Never swim or boat intoxicated.
+- Use extra caution around water: Never swim or boat intoxicated.
 Have a phone poolside so you can quickly call for help.
 When boating, follow the Coast Guard’s recommendation that everyone wear a life jacket.
 Life jackets are especially important this time of year due to the cold water temperatures.
 The Safe Boating Council provides a checklist of boat safety supplies, including things like throwable floatation devices, a whistle, flares, a first aid kit and a VHF radio.

-- Be safe and responsible with alcohol consumption.
-During social gatherings, it is easy to get dehydrated due to increased alcohol consumption; it is a good idea to have a glass of water in addition to any other drinks.
-Alcohol also places patients at risk for injuries such as car accidents or falls.
+- Be safe and responsible with alcohol consumption: During social gatherings, it is easy to get dehydrated due to increased alcohol consumption; it is a good idea to have a glass of water in addition to any other drinks.
+Alcohol also places people at risk for injuries such as car accidents or falls.
 Talk to your friends and family ahead of time about having a designated driver or arranging for safe transportation options to keep everyone safe and having fun.

 About the Author